Mapzone/mapzone-plugins/IDE.md

 # Install and use Eclipse IDE

 The [Eclipse IDE](http://eclipse.org) is used to develop plugins for mapzone.io.
-On top of this we provide an extension that supports:
+We provide an Eclipse extension that supports:

   * creating new plugin projects connected to a mapzone.io project
   * show special properties of the plugin project